What is Carlyle and Galton's Trait Theory of Leadership?

 Their ideas, published in the mid-1800s, did much to establish and reinforce popular support for trait-based leadership thinking then and for many years afterwards.

 Trait theory can be traced to Francis Galton's (cousin of Charles Darwin) infamous work, Hereditary Genius, published in 1869.
-In this book - most well known as being the foundations of eugenics - Galton hypothesised two important notions with regards
+In this book - most well known as being the foundations of eugenics - Galton hypothesised two important notions with regard

 - That it's a unique ability, possessed by certain extraordinary individuals, and their opinions and decisions are capable of bringing about radical changes.